 Hi, I am Julie and I am a fully qualified and experienced Humanistic Counsellor with a BSc in Counselling Research, working with Adults, Couples and Children that are experiencing a range of issues, including Sexual Abuse, LGBT, Domestic Abuse, Anxiety, Depression, Trauma and Bereavement.

 We all experience difficult emotions at times in our lives and can find them challenging to cope with.
 I aim to provide a safe and confidential space where you can talk about what is happening in your life, explore feelings and thoughts, find coping strategies and begin to consider solutions for the problems you face.
 I work in a way that caters to you as an individual and a unique human being.

-I offer both short and long-term counselling, I am a fully qualified, insured counsellor, enhanced DBS checked, and undertake ongoing continued personal development including my own therapy.
-I attend regular supervision to ensure that I am working ethically.
+Please note - during the coronavirus pandemic, I am offering online and telephone counselling both short and long-term.
+I am a fully qualified, insured counsellor, enhanced DBS checked, and undertake ongoing continued personal development including my own therapy.

 I work in an LGBTQ affirmative way and welcome people of all sexual orientations.

 Please feel free to text, call or email me today.
 I am happy to answer any questions you may have about how I can help you.

 "The unimaginable has happened in such a short space of time thanks to my sessions with Julie.
 Her thought-provoking questioning and listening skills enabled me to fully explore the area of my life that I was stuck in and inspired me to come up with realistic goals which I had the courage to work towards with her support.
 I would highly recommend Julie as a counsellor."